 How can I see who an unregistered user actually is?

-Because the "Unregistered User" has not signed up for CircleCI, we do not have permission to view who triggered the build to run.
 The easiest way to see who an "Unregistered User" is actually referencing is to go by the commit hash.
 Find a job with a blank profile image - the top right corner of the job will display the name of the committer along with a truncated commit hash, which can be clicked to go straight to the commit on GitHub or Bitbucket.
 From there you can view the author of the commit.

 How do my unregistered users become registered users?